Ozziekins/riff-design-system/README.md

 # Riff Design System

 Riff is the official design system for [Fender Play](https://www.fender.com/play).
-It provides a cohesive, accessible, and flexible foundation for building user interfaces across Fender Play's web products.
+It provides a cohesive, accessible, and flexible foundation for building user interfaces across Fender Play’s web products.

 Inspired by leading systems like IBM Carbon, Google Material, and Twilio Paste, Riff is tailored to support a modern learning platform with an authentic Fender tone.